harnerdesigns/jackharner-gatsby/src/content/blog/auto-generate-content-gatsby/index.md

 ```
 * `readline-sync` allows for super simple Node CLI Prompts to take in user input.
 * `ncp` is a tool to help Node copy folders recursively.
-* `replace-in-file` makes it really easy to substitue values for defined variables in the copied version of the file.
+* `replace-in-file` makes it really easy to substitute values for defined variables in the copied version of the file.

-Now in the root folder for the project, create a new directory called `tools/` and in that a new file called `newBlog.js`
+In the root folder for the project, create a new directory called `tools/` and in that a new file called `newBlog.js`

 At the top of `newBlog.js` declare all of the dependencies we'll need: